 The party that recieves the most votes in the election gets the most representatives in the City Council and this gives it a greater opportunity to influence decisions.

 The number of seats required for a majority in Malmö City Council is 31.
-After the election in September 2014, Malmö is governed by a minority consisting of Socialdemokraterna (Social Democratic Party) and Miljöpartiet (Green Party) with combined 27 seats.
+After the election in September 2018, Malmö is governed by a minority consisting of Socialdemokraterna (Social Democratic Party) and Liberalerna (The Liberals).

 Malmö City Council decides in matters of greater importance for the municipality, such as budget, taxes and guidelines for municipal activities.
 The meetings are led by the chairman, first and second vice chairman (presiding commitee).

 In order to be elected to the City Council, one must be resident in the municipality and be at least 18 years old.

 The Council usually holds one ordinary meeting each month, except the month of July.
 Each year, the Council determines the date and time for the meetings.